lmns-solutions/arduino-interactive-lessons/communication/p5js-serial-io.md

 <video autoplay loop muted playsinline style="margin:0px">
   <source src="assets/videos/DisplayShapeIn.ino-SerialMonitor-TrimmedOptimized1200w.mp4" type="video/mp4" />
 </video>
-**Video.** Using the Arduino IDE's [Serial Monitor](../arduino/serial-print.md) to test our parsing code.
+**Video.** Using the Arduino IDE's {% include tlink.html id='arduino-serial-print' text='Serial Monitor' %} to test our parsing code.
 Using the Serial Monitor is an easy, convenient way to test your serial input and parsing code on the Arduino.
 {: .fs-1 }

 #### Write drawing code